Step20/Python-projects-/README.md

 # -https://mail.python.org/pipermail/tutor/2010-July/077469.html

+# Chato Bot 1

+# About: I'm not done so there's only some function

 # About- Hello, I am kinda of new to python programming so I made a text based game to get better.
 Can anyone look at it and tell me what I could improve thank you!